 Financing for new businesses

-After a year of training, each new beekeeper received 3 hives and purchased supplies through a short term, low interest loan managed by Cesmach.
+After a year of training, each new beekeeper receives 3 hives and can purchase supplies through a short term, low interest loan managed by Cesmach.

 Scaling up production for livelihood impact

-The beekeeping program is now in its third year, and we’re focusing on strengthening production and small business skills for individual beekeepers and the co-op.
+The beekeeping program is now in its fourth year, and we’re focusing on strengthening production and small business skills for individual beekeepers and the co-op.
 We’ve created a guide that Lucas is using to monitor progress.
-In June 2018, we’ll conduct a final program evaluation.
+In June 2018, we conducted a 3-year evaluation, to guide the co-ops future path.
+At the top of the list was incorporating as a distinct business entity under the Cesmach umbrella, now complete.
+Next up: gaining organic certification, for better prices and transparent sourcing.

 Dalila and Juan Oriozco